 Before Toyota became Toyota, the Toyoda family were busy trying to build their textile industry.
 Sakichi Toyoda designed a loom that automatically stopped when the thread either ran out or broke.
 This meant that the machine did not continue on blindly creating a piece of cloth that then had to be reworked, or scrapped.
-This not only allowed them to reduce the amount of scrap and rework in their processes, it also allowed them to have a single operator running several machines rather than sitting watching just one.
+This not only allowed them to reduce the amount of scrap and rework in their processes, but it also allowed them to have a single operator running several machines rather than sitting watching just one.

 It is rumored that it was the sale of this patented technology to a textile company in Yorkshire in the UK that provided the capital that the Toyoda family required to start the Toyota Motor Company.